How to Prevent Knee Pain

 If your knee pain stems from degraded cartilage or inflammation in the knee joints, you could benefit from a genicular nerve block or a hyaluronic gel injection.

-Or, if your pain is neuropathic (related to damaged or misbehaving nerves), a genicular nerve ablation or peripheral nerve stimulation can provide effective relief.
+Or, if your pain is neuropathic (related to damaged or misbehaving nerves), a genicular nerve ablation or Sprint peripheral nerve stimulation can provide effective relief.

 Stay ahead of chronic knee pain